Reinforcing the Need of a Full Analysis for Retroactive Relief

 Having found the Motion Judge failed to apply the test set out in S.(D.B.) v.
 G.(S.R.), the Court remitted the matter back to the Motion Judge for a proper determination of the amount of support to be paid and the effective date of change.

-If you are going through a separation, the lawyers at Arbesman Hamilton LLP can help you with our pragmatic approach to family law issues.
+If you are going through a separation, the lawyers at NULaw can help you with our pragmatic approach to family law issues.
 Visit our website for more information on how child support is calculated in Canada.
 Contact us early in your separation to ensure the best possible support outcome for your children.
 We can be reached online or by phone at 416-481-5604.